AarseHimanshu/machine-learning/README.md

 **MENTOR NAME**: NEELA SANTHOSH

 # DESCRIPTION
-Here’s a detailed **GitHub Pages description** for your **Machine Learning Internship Tasks Repository**, spanning 500 lines.
-It includes an introduction, task breakdown, implementation guides, and more.

----

 # 🌟 Machine Learning Internship - CODTECH 🚀
 Welcome to the **Machine Learning Internship Repository**!
 This repository contains **hands-on tasks** designed to help you gain practical experience in **Machine Learning (ML)** using **Python, Scikit-Learn, TensorFlow, PyTorch, and NLP techniques**.